najah-vehicle-rental/Vehicle-Rental-Management-System/README.md

 ### General Rental Rules

-- Minimum rental duration: 1 day
-- Maximum rental duration: 30 days
+* The rental duration must be between 1 and 30 days.
-- A vehicle must have the status `Available`
+* The vehicle must exist.
+* The vehicle status must be `Available`.
-- A vehicle must not have another active rental
+* The vehicle must not have another active rental.
-- Customer name is required
-- Customer email is required
+* The customer name must not be empty.
+* The customer email must not be empty.
+* The customer email must use a valid format.

 ### Type-Specific Rules

+#### Car

-- Cars have no additional requirements
+Cars have no additional rental requirements.

+#### Van

-- Vans have no additional requirements
+Vans have no additional rental requirements.

+#### Truck

-- Trucks require a special truck license
+The customer must provide confirmation of a valid special truck licence.

+#### Motorcycle

-- Motorcycles require the customer to be at least 18 years old
+The customer must be at least 18 years old.

+#### Electric Vehicle

-- Electric vehicles require a battery level between 30% and 100%
+The battery level must be between 30% and 100%.

-### Billing Rules
+## Billing Rules

+The current billing implementation uses the following fixed values:

-- Daily rental rate: 50 ILS
+* Daily rental rate: 50 ILS
-- Late-return penalty: 25 ILS per late day
+* Late-return penalty: 25 ILS per late day

 ```text
 Rental Cost = Rental Days × Daily Rate